 Kossagala is a remote village in the Ampara District situated deep inside the wilderness west of Uhana.
-The Kossagala Kanda is a small hillock with number of drip ledge caves with inscriptions which probably belonged to a forest monastery thousands of years ago in the village of Lathugala.
-This site was declared as a protected archaeological site by the Government with the Gazette issued on 10th October 2014, and describes the location as follows ;
+The Kossagala Kanda is a small hillock with several drip ledge caves with inscriptions which probably belonged to a forest monastery thousands of years ago in the village of Lathugala.
+This site was declared a protected archaeological site by the Government with the Gazette issued on 10th October 2014, and describes the location as follows ;

 “Kossagalakanda with drip ledged caves containing cave inscriptions and other marks in Kossagala village (latitude 07º 23′ 58” N and longitude 081º 34′ 59”E) situated in Grama Niladhari Division No. W/104/A005, Walagampura in the Divisional Secretary’s Division Uhana in Ampara District in Eastern Province“